PragmaticCoding/PragmaticCoding.github.io/_posts/2024-04-07-beginner-mistakes.md

 ---
-layout: single
-title: Common JavaFX Mistakes
+title:  "Common JavaFX Mistakes"
-except: Taking a look at a JavaFX application that suffers from some very common beginner mistakes, converting it to Kotlin and sorting out the issues.
-toc: true
-toc_label: "Contents"
-toc_icon: "brain"
-toc_sticky: true
-header:
-  overlay_image: /assets/images/brain.jpg
-  overlay_filter: 0.4

-sidebar:
-    nav: "master"
+date:   2024-04-07 00:00:00 -0500
+categories: javafx
+logo: /assets/logos/JavaFXLogo.png
-permalink: /pages/beginner_mistakes/
+permalink: /javafx/beginner_mistakes
-skip_link: true
 mandelbrot: /assets/posts/Mandelbrot.png
+excerpt:  Taking a look at a JavaFX application that suffers from some very common beginner mistakes, converting it to Kotlin and sorting out the issues.
 ---

 # Introduction

-Recently there was a question posed on StackOverflow.com that asked about how to run parallel processing to speed up the rendering of a Mandelbrot set in a JavaFX application.
+A while back, there was a question posed on StackOverflow.com that asked about how to run parallel processing to speed up the rendering of a Mandelbrot set in a JavaFX application.
 Presumably, the core problem was the the rendering was taking too long and the OP was looking for a way to speed it up.

 The complete code was posted in the question.

 It turns out that the primary problem was probably fairly easy to fix by moving a single line of code, but it was also possible to improve the performance by introducing a Parallel Stream into the calculation.

 However...

 ## Beginner Coding Problems

 The original Java code was fairly typical of beginner JavaFX code.
 In other words, a bit of a mess.

+First, about that:

+Personally, I don't feel any great emotionaly attachment to any code I write, and I tend to view any critisism of my code as a commentary on the code or, at most, on my coding ability at the time that I wrote it.
+Coding is a skill, and as such we can all hope to improve with practice.
+Beginners, by definition, make beginner mistakes and it is to be expected that much of their code will be, "a bit of a mess".
+None of the comments in this article are about the coder, but just about the code.

+With that said, let's look at the kind of problems you'll find in beginners' code:

 Violations of "Don't Repeat Yourself" (DRY)
 : This is something that sneaks into JavaFX fairly easily if you don't watch out.
 There's lots of boilerplate in JavaFX, and you can find yourself doing the same thing over and over.